-To test out and demonstrate the proprieties of mother-of-pearl in the dental field, the Doctors Camprasse began by carrying out their first pre-clinical cases (on dogs).
+To test out and demonstrate the proprieties of nacre in the dental field, the Doctors Camprasse began by carrying out their first cases (on animals).
 First, they did so privately, then at the French National Veterinary School’s Biomedical Research Centre [Centre de Recherche Biomédicale de l’Ecole Nationale Vétérinaire] in Maisons-Alfort.

 Substitution, in animals and human subjects, of the dental nerve with the skeletons of aquatic invertebrates [Substitution de la racine dentaire par des squelettes d’invertébrés aquatiques chez l’animal et l’homme]

 The aim of this clinical study was to demonstrate perfect biocompatibility between the maxillary bone and the naturally-occurring CaCO3 in skeletons of aquatic invertebrates (coral and Pinctada maxima).
 The conclusion is as follows: it now appears possible to use artificial roots made of aragonite in oral implantology on a routine basis.
-The Doctors Camprasse noted rapid osteointegration, which appears to be generated by osteoinduction due to chemotaxis of the material on the bone cell.
+The Doctors Camprasse noted rapid osteointegration, which seems to be produced by a chemotaxis of the material on the bone cell.

 Artificial dental root made of natural calcium carbonate (Bioracine)

-The aim of this clinical study was to highlight the exceptional mechanical properties of mother-of-pearl (hardness, strength, elasticity).
+The aim of this essay was to highlight the exceptional mechanical properties of nacre (hardness, strength, elasticity).

-The conclusion reached by the Doctors Camprasse is as follows: the artificial dental root made from mother-of-pearl, taken from the internal shell of the Pinctada maxima, is very close to bone tissue in terms of its physical and chemical composition, and presents remarkable hardness, strength, and elasticity.
+The conclusion reached by the Doctors Camprasse is as follows: the artificial dental root made from nacre, taken from the internal shell of the Pinctada maxima, is very close to bone tissue in terms of its composition, and presents remarkable hardness, strength, and elasticity.

-A histological study of the interface between the implant and the human maxillary bone also demonstrated an extraordinary union cellular union between these two tissue types.
-Mother-of-pearl is an exceptional tooth substitute, with biological properties matching those of natural bone.
+A histological study of the interface between the implant and the human maxillary bone also demonstrated an extraordinary union cellular union between these two tissue types and therefore osseointegration of the nacre implant.
+Nacre is an exceptional tooth substitute, with biological properties answering to natural bone.

-Un biomatériau de régénération osseuse nouveau – Etude clinique
+A new biomaterial for bone regeneration – Clinical Study [Un biomatériau de régénération osseuse nouveau – Etude Clinique]

-Following their major discoveries concerning the properties of mother-of-pearl in dental implantology, in the early 1990s the Doctors Camprasse broadened their clinical research work to encompass fundamental clinical research, to gain an understanding of the behaviour of mother-of-pearl on bone cells generally.
+Following their major discoveries concerning the properties of nacre in dental implantology, in the early 1990s the Doctors Camprasse broadened their fundamental clinical research, to gain an understanding of the mechanisms of actions of nacre on bone cells generally.

 Demonstration of the capacity of nacre to induce bone formation by human osteoblasts maintained in vitro

-The aim of this study was to test out the hypothesis according to which mother-of-pearl may stimulate biomineralisation in human osteoblast maintained in vitro.
+The aim of this study was to test out the hypothesis according to which nacre may stimulate biomineralisation in human osteoblast maintained in vitro.

-The conclusion is as follows: The Doctors Camprasse successfully demonstrated that when human osteoblasts were cultivated in the presence of mother-of-pearl, a complete bone formation sequence was reproduced.
-The Doctors were the first to demonstrate that mother-of-pearl contains molecular factors that induce osteoblastic differentiation, and that this osteoblastic differentiation enables the triggering of the bone’s biomineralisation mechanism.
-At the same time, they also demonstrated that mother-of-pearl is not cytotoxic to bone cells.
+The conclusion is as follows: The Doctors Camprasse successfully demonstrated that when human osteoblasts were cultivated in the presence of nacre, a complete bone formation sequence was reproduced.
+The Doctors were the first to demonstrate that nacre contains molecular factors that induce osteoblastic differentiation, and that this osteoblastic differentiation enables the triggering of the bone’s biomineralisation mechanism.
+At the same time, they also demonstrated that nacre is not cytotoxic to bone cells.

 Nacre initiates biomineralization by human osteoblasts maintained in vitro

-The conclusion is as follows: The Doctors Camprasse successfully demonstrated that mother-of-pearl does have a powerful osteogenic effect on human osteoblasts when they are placed near the bone.
-In other words, mother-of-pearl has this spectacular ability to induce the formation of new, fresh bone.
+The conclusion is as follows: The Doctors Camprasse successfully demonstrated that nacre does have a powerful osteogenic effect on human osteoblasts when they are placed near nacre.
+In other words, nacre has this spectacular ability to induce the formation of new, fresh bone.

 The interface between nacre and bone after implantation in the sheep: a nanotomographic and Raman study

-The aim of this study was to analyse the interface between bone and mother-of-pearl, in order to better ascertain biocompatibility with bone.
+The aim of this study was to analyse the interface between bone and nacre, to better ascertain biocompatibility with bone.
 The study was carried out on the bones of five sheep.

-The conclusion is as follows: The Doctors Camprasse successfully confirmed a modification of the bone tissue around the mother-of-pearl implant and the direct affixation of the bone, without a layer of organic matter, sandwiched between the calcium carbonate and the calcium phosphate.
-In other words, osteointegration of the mother-of-pearl occurs thanks to the formation of new bone.
+The conclusion is as follows: The Doctors Camprasse successfully confirmed a modification of the bone tissue around the nacre implant and the direct affixation of the bone, without a layer of organic matter, sandwiched between the calcium carbonate and the calcium phosphate.
+In addition, new bone formation is observed in direct contact with nacre, as previously demonstrated.